niccokunzmann/nullege/README.md

 >
 > find.samples(bytearray)

-and it prints out something.
+and it should print something out.

 Please contribute
 -----------------

-I do not knw any pleople yet who use it.
+I do not know anyone who uses this.
 Get in touch, fork or tell me use-cases!